Learning a quantum channel from its steady-state: Numerical simulations

 Following the discussion in \Sec{sec:stochastic-noisy}, we chose the observables $A$ in the cost function \eqref{eq:cost-Kraus-noisy} to be all possible, geometrically 2-local Pauli operators.
 Consequently, the optimization procedure used the expectation values of 3-local Paulis.

-To evaluate the accuracy of the numerical optimization, we calculated the diamond distance between the original noisy $\CX$ and $\RESET$ gates and the ones obtained from the optimization routine.
+To evaluate the accuracy of the numerical optimization, we calculated the diamond distance defined in \Eq{eq:diamond-dist}, between the channel representations of the original noisy $\CX$ and $\RESET$ gates and the ones obtained from the optimization routine.
 We focused on these two gates because they have the longest gate times, and therefore they are the most noisy gates in the simulation.

-\Fig{fig:kraus-numerics-1} and \Fig{fig:kraus-numerics-2} present the average diamond distance between the noisy $\CX$ and $\RESET$ gates.
+\Fig{fig:kraus-numerics-1} and \Fig{fig:kraus-numerics-2} present the average diamond distance between the original noisy $\CX$ and $\RESET$ gates and their respective estimations.
 For a system of size $n$, the average is taken over $n$ possible $\RESET$ gates and $2(n-1)$ possible $\CX$ gates. \Fig{fig:kraus-numerics-1} shows the average diamond distance as a function of the number of shots per local Pauli observable, with the system size fixed at $n=6$ qubits.
 The results are robust for the three different probability sets.

 With $N=10^6$ shots per Pauli observable, the average diamond distance for the $\CX$ gate is approximately $2\times 10^{-5}$, while the average diamond distance for the RESET gates is of the order $2\times 10^{-2}$.
-The difference between these two distances is probably because the noise parameters that determine the noisy $\CX$ affect not only the $\RESCX$ gate, but also the idle noise channels and the noisy single qubit gates.
-In contrast, the noise parameters of the $\RESET$ gate appear only when the $\RESCX$ gate is applied.
+As our method aims to learn the dynamics of the underlying noise model rather than targeting a specific gate, the gap between these two distances likely arises because the noise parameters governing the noisy $\CX$ gate appear not only in the $\RESCX$ gate, but also in the idle noise channels and the noisy single qubit gates.
+In contrast, the noise parameters associated with the $\RESET$ gate appear only when the $\RESCX$ gate is applied.

 The same behavior can be observed in \Fig{fig:kraus-numerics-2}, where we present the average diamond distance as a function of the number of qubits in the system using $10^6$ measurements per local Pauli operator for the probability set 2.